inlets/inlets.dev/blog/_posts/2024-12-09-quickstart-uplink.md

 This will be an IP address or a DNS name, some provides such as AWS EKS will provide a DNS name.
 Create DNS A records in the next step if you received an IP address, otherwise create CNAME records.

+### What needs to be public?

+The only service that needs to be public is the client-router, which is used by the `inlets-pro uplink client` command via its `--url wss://` flag.

+The client-api can be kept private and accessed from within the cluster over HTTP, or it can be turned off completely.
+If you only intend to manage tunnels via the `inlets-pro tunnel` CLI, or the Kubernetes CRD (with Helm, ArgoCD, or kubectl), then the client-api can be disabled.

+Tunneled services will only be accessible via ClusterIP from within the Kubernetes cluster, so they are private by default.
+If needed, you can [Expose them on the Internet](https://docs.inlets.dev/uplink/expose-tunnels/) by following separate instructions.

 ### Configure the uplink Helm chart

 Create two DNS A or CNAME records to the IP or DNS name given in the previous step:

 1. The first is for the client-api, this is the REST API that can be used to manage tunnels - `us1.uplink.example.com`
 2. The second is for the client-router, this is the public endpoint that the inlets client will use - `clientapi.us1.uplink.example.com`

 Next, edit values.yaml: